kurtekat/shaiya-episode-6/sdev/README.md

 ### Chance

-The base chance is 30 percent.
+The base chance of success is 30 percent.

 | ItemId  | Effect | ReqVg | Chance |
 |---------|--------|-------|--------|